-Know the Signs of common speech and language disorders in children between birth to 4 years of age, an important stage in early detection of communication disorders.
+Know the signs of common speech and language disorders in children between birth and 4 years of age, an important stage in early detection of communication disorders.

 - Does not smile (begins 2 months)

 - Makes only a few sounds or gestures, like pointing (7-12 months)